edward-kng/ai-discord-bot/README.md

-# Discord Music Bot
+# AI Discord Bot

-A multi-purpose Discord bot that can play music from YouTube, Spotify and SoundCloud, export your chat history and answer questions using GPT.
+An AI-powered Discord bot that can play music from YouTube, Spotify and SoundCloud, export your chat history and answer all your questions.

 ## Usage

+To chat, simply send a message and mention the bot (with @).
+Reply to continue the conversation.
+The bot responds to requests in natural language, for
+example: `Play some jazz.` or `Pause the music.`.
+If you prefer, you can also use the commands below instead.

 ### Music